chenyiliCN/kconfig-learn/README.md

 3. use the tool to see the result: kconfig-mconf kconfig
 4. find file ".config" after step 3.

-use make menuconfig to config is very common see also Makefile
+use make menuconfig to config is very common. see also Makefile